- Free delivery over £40

 Erectile dysfunction is a common problem that affects around one in every ten men.
 The problem can get worse with age, but thankfully, there is help available.
 Since the launch of Viagra in 1998, men experiencing impotence have had fresh hope.
 Vardenafil works by targeting a specific enzyme in the body called phosphodiesterase type 5 that can inhibit your ability to gain and maintain an erection.
 It’s highly successful, taking around an hour to work and potent for up to five hours.

-Vardenafil is also known as its brand name Levitra.
+Vardenafil is also known by its brand name Levitra.
 One of the key benefits of Vardenafil over Viagra is the duration of its effects, with Vardenafil lasting for up to five hours while other ED treatments like Viagra may only last between two to four hours.
 If you need them, longer-lasting pills like Cialis (often called the ‘weekend pill’) are available that can work for up to 36 hours.

 Vardenafil is one of the most popular treatments for erectile dysfunction, alongside Viagra, Cialis and Levitra.
 You can find a huge range of branded and generic treatments for erectile dysfunction at The Independent Pharmacy.